junxit/us-congress-bills-110/bill.md

 - **(h)** *Injunctive relief* Section 512 of the Controlled Substances Act (21 U.S.C.
 882) is amended by adding at the end the following:
   > - **(c)** *State cause of action pertaining to online pharmacies*
-  >   - **(1)** In any case in which the State has reason to believe that an interest of the residents of that State has been or is being threatened or adversely affected by the action of a person, entity, or Internet site that violates the provisions of section 303(f), 309(e), or 311, the State may bring a civil action on behalf of such residents in a district court of the United States with appropriate jurisdiction—
+  >   - **(1)** *In general* In any case in which the State has reason to believe that an interest of the residents of that State has been or is being threatened or adversely affected by the action of a person, entity, or Internet site that violates the provisions of section 303(f), 309(e), or 311, the State may bring a civil action on behalf of such residents in a district court of the United States with appropriate jurisdiction—
   >     - **(A)** to enjoin the conduct which violates this section;
   >     - **(B)** to enforce compliance with this section;
   >     - **(C)** to obtain damages, restitution, or other compensation, including civil penalties under section 402(b); and
   >     - **(D)** to obtain such other legal or equitable relief as the court may find appropriate.
-  >   - **(2)**
+  >   - **(2)** *Service; intervention*
   >     - **(A)** Prior to filing a complaint under paragraph (1), the State shall serve a copy of the complaint upon the Attorney General and upon the United States Attorney for the judicial district in which the complaint is to be filed.
 In any case where such prior service is not feasible, the State shall serve the complaint on the Attorney General and the appropriate United States Attorney on the same day that the State’s complaint is filed in Federal district court of the United States.
 Such proceedings shall be independent of, and not in lieu of, criminal prosecutions or any other proceedings under this title or any other laws of the United States.
-  >     - **(B)** Upon receiving notice respecting a civil action pursuant to this section, the United States shall have the right to intervene in such action, upon so intervening, to be heard on all matters arising therein, and to file petitions for appeal.
+  >     - **(B)** Upon receiving notice respecting a civil action pursuant to this section, the United States shall have the right to intervene in such action and, upon so intervening, to be heard on all matters arising therein, and to file petitions for appeal.
   >     - **(C)** Service of a State’s complaint on the United States as required in this paragraph shall be made in accord with the requirements of rule 4(i)(1) of the Federal Rule of Civil Procedure.
-  >   - **(3)** For purposes of bringing any civil action under paragraph (1), nothing in this Act shall prevent an attorney general of a State from exercising the powers conferred on the attorney general of a State by the laws of such State to conduct investigations or to administer oaths or affirmations or to compel the attendance of witnesses of or the production of documentary or other evidence.
+  >   - **(3)** *Powers conferred by State law* For purposes of bringing any civil action under paragraph (1), nothing in this Act shall prevent an attorney general of a State from exercising the powers conferred on the attorney general of a State by the laws of such State to conduct investigations or to administer oaths or affirmations or to compel the attendance of witnesses of or the production of documentary or other evidence.
-  >   - **(4)** Any civil action brought under paragraph (1) in a district court of the United States may be brought in the district in which the defendant is found, is an inhabitant, or transacts business or wherever venue is proper under section 1391 of title 28, United States Code.
+  >   - **(4)** *Venue* Any civil action brought under paragraph (1) in a district court of the United States may be brought in the district in which the defendant is found, is an inhabitant, or transacts business or wherever venue is proper under section 1391 of title 28, United States Code.
 Process in such action may be served in any district in which the defendant is an inhabitant or in which the defendant may be found.
-  >   - **(5)** No private right of action is created under this subsection.
+  >   - **(5)** *No private right of action* No private right of action is created under this subsection.
-  >   - **(6)** No civil action may be brought under paragraph (1) against—
+  >   - **(6)** *Limitation* No civil action may be brought under paragraph (1) against—
   >     - **(A)** the United States;
   >     - **(B)** an Indian Tribe or tribal organization, to the extent such tribe or tribal organization is lawfully carrying out a contract or compact under the Indian Self-Determination and Education Assistance Act; or
   >     - **(C)** any employee of the United States or such Indian tribe or tribal organization, provided such agent or employee is acting in the usual course of business or employment, and within the scope of the official duties of such agent or employee therewith.

-- **(i)** *Forfeiture of facilitating property in drug cases* Section 511(a)(4) of the Controlled Substances Act (21 U.S.C.
-881(a)(4)) is amended to read as follows:
-  > - **(4)** Any property, real or personal, tangible or intangible, used or intended to be used to commit, or to facilitate the commission, of a violation of this title or title III, and any property traceable thereto.

-- **(j)** *Import and Export Act* Section 1010(b) of the Controlled Substances Import and Export Act (21 U.S.C.
+- **(i)** *Import and Export Act* Section 1010(b) of the Controlled Substances Import and Export Act (21 U.S.C.
 960(b)) is amended—
   - **(1)** in paragraph (4)—
     - **(A)** by striking “or any quantity of a controlled substance in schedule III, IV, or V, (except a violation involving flunitrazepam and except a violation involving gamma hydroxybutyric acid)”;
-    - **(B)** by inserting “, or” before “less than one kilogram of hashish oil”; and
+    - **(B)** by inserting “or” before “less than one kilogram of hashish oil”; and
-    - **(C)** striking “imprisoned” and all that follows through the end of the paragraph and inserting “sentenced in accordance with section 401(b)(1)(D) of this title (21 U.S.C.
-841(b)(1)(E)).”;
+    - **(C)** by striking “imprisoned” and all that follows through the end of the paragraph and inserting “sentenced in accordance with section 401(b)(1)(D).”;
   - **(2)** by adding at the end the following:
-    > - **(5)** In the case of a violation of subsection (a) of this section involving a controlled substance in schedule III, such person shall be sentenced in accordance with section 401(b)(1)(E).
+    > - **(5)** In the case of a violation of subsection (a) involving a controlled substance in schedule III, such person shall be sentenced in accordance with section 401(b)(1).
-    > - **(6)** In the case of a violation of subsection (a) of this section involving a controlled substance in schedule IV (except a violation involving flunitrazepam), such person shall be sentenced in accordance with section 401(b)(2).
+    > - **(6)** In the case of a violation of subsection (a) involving a controlled substance in schedule IV, such person shall be sentenced in accordance with section 401(b)(2).
-    > - **(7)** In the case of a violation of subsection (a) of this section involving a controlled substance in schedule V, such person shall be sentenced in accordance with section 401(b)(3).
+    > - **(7)** In the case of a violation of subsection (a) involving a controlled substance in schedule V, such person shall be sentenced in accordance with section 401(b)(3).

   - **(3)** in paragraph (3), by striking “, nor shall a person so sentenced be eligible for parole during the term of such a sentence” in the final sentence.
-- **(k)** *Effective date*
+- **(j)** *Effective date*
   - **(1)** *In general* Except as provided in paragraph (2), the amendments made by this Act shall take effect 180 days after the date of enactment of this Act.
   - **(2)** *Definition of practice of telemedicine*
     - **(A)** *In general* Until the earlier of 3 months after the date on which regulations are promulgated to carry out section 311(h) of the Controlled Substances Act, as amended by this Act, or 15 months after the date of enactment of this Act—